 What do I need to know about debt?

-Learn more about debt and see how yours compares to the rest of the UK.
+See how yours compares to the rest of the country

 What are the different kinds of debt?

-When you borrow money, it can either be secured or unsecured debt.
-The main difference is that a secured loan means you borrow against an asset such as a house.
-So if you get a mortgage, the bank will own a part of your house until you’ve paid it off.
-The part you own is called equity.
-If you can’t pay back what you owe, the bank can repossess your house.
+A secured loan means you borrow against an asset, such as a house.
+For example, if you get a mortgage, your lender will own a percentage of the house until you have paid it off.
+The part you own is called equity, which goes up the more you pay back.
+If you can’t repay what you owe, they can repossess the house.

-If you can’t pay back what you owe, whether it’s secured or unsecured debt, this can affect your credit rating.
-Having a bad credit rating will make it expensive and hard to borrow money.
-It can also affect your ability to rent a property, get a mobile contract and so on – anything that depends on a credit check.
+Failing to pay debts, whether secured or unsecured, can affect your credit rating – a score, based on your financial history, that lenders use to see how likely you are to repay.
+Having a bad credit rating will make it more expensive and harder to borrow money.
+It can also affect your ability to rent a home, get a mobile phone contract or anything else that requires a credit check.

 How does your debt compare to the rest of Britain?